ruizhaoca/document-intelligence-pipeline/README.md

-# 📄 Document Intelligence Pipeline
+# Document Intelligence Pipeline

-> **Ensemble-based Document Processing with Multi-LLM Orchestration**

-An intelligent document processing pipeline that leverages multiple Large Language Models (LLMs) in parallel for robust document classification and data extraction.
-Built with **LangGraph** for orchestration, the system uses OCR-enabled ingestion and ensemble voting to achieve high-accuracy results.

 ---

-## 🎯 Project Overview
+## Project Overview

+An intelligent document processing pipeline that leverages **multiple Large Language Models (LLMs)** in parallel for robust document classification and data extraction.
+Built with **LangGraph** for orchestration, the system uses **OCR-enabled** ingestion and **ensemble voting** to achieve high-accuracy results.

 This pipeline automates the extraction of structured data from unstructured documents (invoices, contracts, emails, meeting minutes) by: